kenwilcox/X12Parser/Readme.md

 Segments
 --------
-Segment definitions are loosly based off the [Hippo](https://rubygems.org/gems/hippo) Ruby Gem.
+Segment definitions are loosely based off the [Hippo](https://rubygems.org/gems/hippo) Ruby Gem.

 An X12 document is based on several segments.
-They're usually preceeded with a tilde (~) and have either two or three character identifier.
+They're usually preceded with a tilde (~) and have either two or three character identifier.
 X12Parser currently uses that identifier to map, by name, to a class that has that segment defined.
 So if the Parser finds a segment that is like so:
 ```
 ~ISA*...
 ```
-It will look for a coresponding class named ISA that eventually has a base class of X12.
+It will look for a corresponding class named ISA that eventually has a base class of X12.
 If one is found the properties and attributes are then loaded up and cached for the next time it is seen.
 The class should look like this:

 ```csharp
 public class ISA : X12